photoprism/photoprism/README.md

 *Note that we've recently moved GitHub Sponsors from [sponsors/lastzero](https://github.com/sponsors/lastzero) to an [organization account](https://github.com/sponsors/photoprism) so that donations can be shared more easily.
-Tiers are more affordable now while benefits stay mostly the same.*
+Tiers are more affordable now, while benefits stay mostly the same.*

 ## Trademarks ##

 PhotoPrism® is a registered trademark of Michael Mayer.
-You may use it as required to describe our software, run your own server, for educational purposes, but not for offering commercial goods, products, or services without prior written permission.
+You may use it as required to describe our software, run your server for educational purposes, but not for offering commercial goods, products, or services without prior written permission.
 In other words, please ask.

 [wiki:classification]: https://github.com/photoprism/photoprism/wiki/Image-Classification